1993–94 Los Angeles Clippers season

 The 1993–94 Los Angeles Clippers season was the 24th season for the Los Angeles Clippers in the National Basketball Association, and their tenth season in Los Angeles, California.

+Season summary

+Off-season

-The Clippers had the thirteenth overall pick in the 1993 NBA draft, and selected shooting guard Terry Dehere out of Seton Hall University, signed free agent and former All-Star forward Mark Aguirre, who won two consecutive NBA championships with the Detroit Pistons between 1989 and 1990, and hired Bob Weiss as their new head coach.
+The Clippers had the 13th overall pick in the 1993 NBA draft, and selected shooting guard Terry Dehere out of Seton Hall University.
+During the off-season, the team signed free agent and former All-Star forward Mark Aguirre, who won two consecutive NBA championships with the Detroit Pistons between 1989 and 1990, and hired Bob Weiss as their new head coach.

-The Clippers played slightly under .500 with an 11–14 start to the regular season, but then struggled posting a 7-game losing streak between December and January, as Stanley Roberts only played just 14 games due to a ruptured Achilles tendon.
-The team held a 16–29 record at the All-Star break.